unplatform-io/instantsearch-itemsjs-adapter/README.md

 The `sortBy`  allows a user to change the way hits are sorted.

 The useage of the `sortBy` widget differs from the one found in Aloglia's documentation.
-Instantsearch-itemsjs-adapter does not make use of [replica indices](https://www.algolia.com/doc/guides/sending-and-managing-data/manage-your-indices/#replicating-an-index)
+Instantsearch-itemsjs-adapter does not make use of a [replica indices](https://www.algolia.com/doc/guides/sending-and-managing-data/manage-your-indices/#replicating-an-index)

 With Instantsearch-Itemsjs-adapter you have to define the same key to the sortyBy value, that you used for the configuration `sortings`.